itsdanwu/docusaurus-testing/docs/smart-contracts/01-intro.md

 ---
-id: orca-contracts
+id: metropolis-contracts
 title: Introduction
 ---

-##### An introduction to the Orca Protocol smart contracts.
+##### An introduction to the Metropolis smart contracts.

 ---

-Orca Protocol is a lightweight permissions and membership management protocol that can be connected to Gnosis Safe through the `SafeTeller.sol` safe module.
+Metropolis is a lightweight permissions and membership management protocol that can be connected to Gnosis Safe through the `SafeTeller.sol` safe module.

-Each membership group within Orca Protocol is referred to as a pod and pod memberships are represented by ERC1155 membership tokens.
+Each membership group within Metropolis is referred to as a pod and pod memberships are represented by ERC1155 membership tokens.

 ## Core Addresses

-Source code for all Orca Protocol contracts can be found in this [GitHub repository](https://github.com/orcaprotocol/contracts).
+Source code for all Metropolis contracts can be found in this [GitHub repository](https://github.com/orcaprotocol/contracts).

 ### Mainnet Deployments